Skip to main content

 A screenshot showing how to view where duplicated files are located.

-Tip You can use the "file hash" value provided in this page and enter it directly in the Investigation page to search for a specific duplicate file at any time - or you can use it in a Policy.
+Tip You can use the "file hash" value provided in this page and enter it directly in the Investigation page to search for a specific duplicate file at any time - or you can use it in a saved search.

 The Data Investigation Report is a download of the filtered contents of the Data Investigation page.

-The report is available as a .CSV file that you can save to the local machine.
+The report is available as a .CSV or .JSON file that you can save to the local machine.

 There can be up to three report files downloaded if BlueXP classification is scanning files (unstructured data), directories (folders and file shares), and databases (structured data).